-Our Global Issues program committee, chaired by Bob Deutsch, has assembled an impressive roster of speakers to analyze the daunting tensions that face the world today.
+Meanwhile our Global Issues program committee, chaired by Bob Deutsch, has booked some impressive speakers for 2020.

 With North Korea continually in the news, we have Ambassador Kathleen Stephens addressing North Korea and its nuclear weapons policies.
 Another very topical issue is mass migration.
 Daniel Vara will discuss mass migration and its impact on national security.
 Ambassador Dennis Ross will return to SILL to talk about US/Israeli relations.

 For the first time SILL will host a husband and wife speaking jointly.
 Jessica and Sean McFate’s topic “Battles of the Future: How Technology replaces Traditional Weapons of War” should be an exciting lecture.

 Focusing on domestic issues, Lauren Bellows returns to discuss the solutions to slavery in the U.S. Other favorite speakers returning to SILL are Hedrick Smith, Baroness Margaret Jay and Martin Walker.